raffo93p/sfdx-easy-sources/COMMANDS_REFERENCE.md

 - **Type and TagID filtering**: Available in upsert commands for profiles and permission sets for precise control
 - **Sorting**: Most commands include a `--sort` flag to control output ordering
 - **Path flexibility**: All commands respect custom paths via flags or configuration file
-- **Background operations**: Long-running commands like `allmeta:retrieve` support background processing options
+- **Background operations**: Long-running commands like `allmeta retrieve` support background processing options